 The activities of these organizations may take many forms, including monitoring, reporting, advocating, educating, training, and advising.
 The focus of their work may be international, regional, national, or local, and may address specific rights, the rights of specific groups, or be centered around one activity, for example, litigation or research.
 And their human rights work can be devoted to protecting and advancing human rights anywhere in the world, including in the United States.

 What else should you know?

-A: There are many and varied ways in which science and scientists can contribute to human rights work, for example, through the use of forensic and genetic sciences to identify victims of mass atrocities, the application of statistical and information management techniques to document large scale human rights violations, and the use of electronic encryption technologies to protect human rights communication.
+A: There are many and varied ways in which science and technology can contribute to human rights work, for example, through the use of forensic and genetic sciences to identify victims of mass atrocities, the application of statistical and information management techniques to document large scale human rights violations, and the use of electronic encryption technologies to protect human rights communication.
 On-call Scientists will be drawn from all scientific disciplines, and may be able to provide a range of support, including data collection and analysis, review of documentation or evidence, training in scientific methodologies, and technology adaptation.
-For examples of the contributions scientists can make to human rights, read about How Scientists Can Help.
+For examples of the contributions scientists can make to human rights, read about How On-call Scientists Can Help .

 A: We will do our best to answer questions that you may have.
 If we are unable to assist you, we will try to put you in contact with someone who can help.

 A: You may host a volunteer providing you are able to provide three references that can attest to the credibility of your organization.

 A: Yes.
 There is no limit to the number of volunteers any particular organization may request, so long as the project(s) requires the expertise of more than one volunteer.